Optimizing quantum gates towards the scale of logical qubits: Impact of Metrology

 Interestingly, while some of these mitigation strategies alone may find performant configurations at the scale of several qubits, none of them substantially outperform the random baseline configuration at the scale of our processor.
-As we progressively activate mitigation strategies, frequency configurations lose visual structure, while performance approaches the crossover standard.
-This result highlights the importance of error metrology on the performance of our optimization strategy.
+As we progressively activate mitigation strategies, competition between error mechanisms causes frequency configurations lose visual structure, while performance approaches the crossover standard.
+Analyzing error contributions in optimized configurations, we confirm that activating mitigation strategies selectively and effectively suppresses their corresponding error components, while only weakly impacting others (see SI).
+These results support our interpretation of error components as error mitigation strategies and that our optimizer can effectively reconcile their competition and suppress them.
+More generally, they highlight the importance of error metrology on the performance of our optimization strategy.